 At BMW, it takes a strong logistics team to orchestrate a complex operation, bringing together the 20,000 fine detailed parts needed to assemble each vehicle.
 There are over 600 suppliers delivering parts to BMW from all around the world.
 Approximately 1300 truckloads, 2 air freight deliveries and 60 sea containers bringing around 7 million parts to the Spartanburg plant daily.
 Innovative assembly technologies and experienced associates ensure that these parts result in a premium quality product.

 Logistics uses Hydrogen fuel cell powered material handlers to delivery 70 percent of the parts to the line.
 This is a sustainable means of transportation, the only emissions are water vapor and heat.
 The fleet at BMW Manufacturing is one of the World’s Largest Hydrogen Fuel Cell Fleet for a single site, delivering parts on time and in sequence directly to the line.

 Using a robust IT landscape ensures on-time sequence, warehouse and direct deliveries.
 Sophisticated weather and parts tracking systems are used for transparency of parts locations and delivery timing.
 Geofencing, set to a specific radius range around the plant, is also used to identify real-time parts location.

-Plant Spartanburg is an integral part of BMW Group’s strategic electro-mobility production and has been producing high-voltage batteries on site since 2015.
-As a pioneer for electro-mobility in the U.S., the Spartanburg plant produced the first series plug-in hybrid vehicle, the BMW X5 xDrive40e, from 2015-2018.
-The plant’s battery assembly team produced a total of more than 45,000 batteries during those four years (2015-2018).
+Plant Spartanburg is an integral part of BMW Group’s strategic electro-mobility initiative and has been assembling high-voltage batteries on site since 2015.
+As a pioneer for electro-mobility in the U.S., the Spartanburg plant assembled the first series plug-in hybrid vehicle, the BMW X5 xDrive40e, from 2015-2018.
+The plant’s battery assembly team assembled a total of more than 45,000 batteries during those four years (2015-2018).